Ingredients:

 2 eggs beaten

-1/4 cup oil (I used peanut oil but you could use canola or the oil of your choice)
+1/4 cup oil (I used peanut oil but you can use the oil of your choice)

 Sauce: